Religious Worker Resident Visa

 Things to note

-• You can only apply for this visa if you’ve already held a valid Religious Worker Work Visa for 3 years or more.
+• You can only apply for this visa if you have already held a valid Religious Worker Work Visa for 3 years or more.

-• If you include your partner and children in your visa application, they’ll need to meet the same identity, health, character and English language requirements as you.
+• If you include your partner and children in your visa application, they need to meet the same identity, health, character and English language requirements as you.

 • Your dependent children can apply for visas to study in New Zealand if you will be earning at least $43,322.76.